Staying Smart by Taking a Nap

 Phase 1: Research on Sleep and Memory

-Two sleeping pods will be used for an experiment in which students’ sleeping activities and memory will be monitored.
+In a lab setting, students’ sleeping activities and memory are monitored using specialized equipment such as Electroencephalography (EEG).
+Two sleeping pods are used as a preliminary investigation to gather napping experience data.
 Naps are expected to enhance students’ memories and help them achieve learning efficiency in a long run.

 Phase 2: Nap Pod Implementation